Act! LLC: History

-The company Conductor Software was founded 1986 in Dallas, Texas, by Pat Sullivan and Mike Muhney.
-The original name for the software was Activity Control Technology, then Automated Contact Tracking, before finally just using the acronym.
-The name of the company was subsequently changed to Contact Software International and was sold in 1993 to Symantec Corporation, who in 1999 then sold it to SalesLogix (later renamed Interact Commerce).
-The Sage Group purchased Interact Commerce in 2001 through Best Software, then its North American software division.
+The company Conductor Software was founded in 1986, in Dallas, Texas, by Pat Sullivan and Mike Muhney.
+The original name for the software was Activity Control Technology; it was renamed to Automated Contact Tracking, later abbreviated to ACT.
+The name of the company was subsequently changed to Contact Software International and it was sold in 1993 to Symantec Corporation, who in 1999 then sold it to SalesLogix.
+The Sage Group purchased Interact Commerce (formerly SalesLogix) in 2001 through Best Software, then its North American software division.
 Swiftpage acquired it in 2013.

 Beginning with the 2006 version, the name was styled ACT! by Sage, and in 2010 revised to Sage ACT!.

-Following its 2013 acquisition by Swiftpage, it was it was renamed to Act!.
+Following its 2013 acquisition by Swiftpage, it was renamed to ACT!
 Swiftpage.

-In May 2018, Act! was sold to SFW Advisors.
+In May 2018, ACT! was sold to SFW Advisors.

-In December 2018, Kuvana, a marketing automation software solution, was acquired by SFW and merged with Act!
+In December 2018, Kuvana, a marketing automation software solution, was acquired by SFW and merged with ACT!
 This add-on is now a complementary service to the core CRM solution.

-In December 2019, Act! hired Steve Oriola as President and CEO.
+In December 2019, ACT! hired Steve Oriola as chairman and CEO.

-In 2020, Swiftpage changed its company name to Act!
-LLC.
+In 2020, Swiftpage changed its company name to ACT!.

+In March 2023, ACT! hired Bruce Reading as President and CEO.

 Software

-Act! features include contact, company and opportunity management, a calendar, marketing automation and e-marketing tools, reports, interactive dashboards with graphical visualizations, and the ability to track prospective customers.
+ACT! features include contact, company and opportunity management, a calendar, marketing automation and e-marketing tools, reports, interactive dashboards with graphical visualizations, and the ability to track prospective customers.

-Act! integrates with Microsoft Word, Excel, Outlook, Google Contacts, Gmail, and other applications via Zapier.
-For custom integrations, Act! has an in-built API.
+ACT! integrates with Microsoft Word, Excel, Outlook, Google Contacts, Gmail, and other applications via Zapier.
+For custom integrations, ACT! has an in-built API.

-Act! can be accessed from Windows desktops (Win7 and later) with local or network shared database; synchronized to laptops or remote officers; Citrix or Remote Desktop; Web browsers (Premium only) with self or SaaS hosting; smartphones and tablets via HTML5 Web (Premium only); smartphones and tablets via sync with Handheld Contact.
+ACT! can be accessed from Windows desktops (Win7 and later) with local or network shared database; synchronized to laptops or remote officers; Citrix or Remote Desktop; Web browsers (Premium only) with self or SaaS hosting; smartphones and tablets via HTML5 Web (Premium only); smartphones and tablets via sync with Handheld Contact.